hansec/vscode-fortran-ls/README.md

 ## Bug reports
 Note that most bugs observed with this package are actually related to the upstream [fortran-language-server](https://github.com/hansec/fortran-language-server).
-Unless you believe the error you observe is directly related to Atom please submit issues to the [upstream repo](https://github.com/hansec/fortran-language-server/issues/new).
+Unless you believe the error you observe is directly related to Visual Studio Code please submit issues to the [upstream repo](https://github.com/hansec/fortran-language-server/issues/new).
 When filing bugs please provide example code to reproduce the observed issue if possible.